 Digital watermarking with Digimarc

-FADEL Rights Cloud®
+FADEL Rights Cloud

-FADEL also facilitates brand compliance by protecting the use of brand assets, product packaging, marketing content, and advertising.
+FADEL also aids in brand compliance by protecting the use of brand assets, product packaging, marketing content, and advertising.
 This DRM software can be integrated with other tools like Adobe Creative Cloud to “rights check” assets as they’re being used.
 And once content is distributed, it can be tracked for expiration dates, usage trends, and more.

 More rights management options with DAM

 There are several reasons why companies invest in DAM technology as part of their digital rights management strategy.
 A major benefit is its use of metadata fields to capture licensing and copyright information.
 This data can be added manually for each asset, automatically ingested during upload through embedded metadata, or included in a document attached to the asset record.
 In the case of stock photography, videos, or audio files, tracking this licensing information is critical in preventing unauthorized use.